maestro-insomnia/TVCG_Bi-Communication_Response_Library/README.md

 examples/python_router/.env
 ```

 and add your own local API key.
+The model can also be selected in this file.
 Do not commit a real API key to a public repository.

 ## Audio Availability